Superposition theorem is stated as follows:

 Summary of Superposition theorem

-Superposition theorem can be implemented using following steps:
+Superposition theorem can be implemented using the following steps:

 - Draw circuit with all independent sources turned off except one:

-- Replace independent voltage source with a short circuit.
+- Replace an independent voltage source with a short circuit.

 - Replace independent current source with an open circuit.